-Committee on Social Burdens
+Committee on SOCIAL BURDENS

-18. As mentioned by me while presenting the Budget for the current year, a high level Committee, consisting of representatives of the Ministries of Finance and Shipping & Transport, Planning Commission, Comptroller & Auditor General of India and the Ministry of Railways, was constituted to review the entire question of social obligations borne by the Railways and the question of subsidising the Railways to cover these losses.
-The Committee's Report has recently been received and is under consideration of the Government.
+18. As mentioned while by me presenting the Budget for current year, a high level Committee, consisting of representatives of the Ministries of Finance and Shipping and Transport, I'lanning Commission, Comptroller and Auditor General of India and the Ministry of Railways, was constituted to review the entire question of social obligations borne by the Railways and the question of subsidising the Railways to cover these losser.
+The Committee' Report has already received and is under consideration of the Government.